UWM-Libraries/allmaps-intro-workshop/readme.md

+# allmaps-intro-workshop
+Workshop for Georerferencing IIIF Maps in Allmaps

 # UWM Workshop Template

 A reusable Jekyll template for building technology-focused workshop sites with University of Wisconsin–Milwaukee (UWM) branding standards.